DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 "Alfreya..."

-The elven miko turned over while clenching her teeth.
+The elven shrine maiden turned over while clenching her teeth.

 "What is the meaning of this!
 This is but too weird.
 Thee, just where did thee acquire this power!"